Arciris-org/.github/profile/README.md

 #### 4. Projects
 We are exploring various technologies and ideas.
 What projects will take shape in the future depends on our members.

+### How to Contribute
+We welcome contributions from anyone! :)

+- If you have ideas or improvements, feel free to open an issue.
+- To contribute code, fork the repository and submit a pull request.
+- Please follow the coding standards and provide clear commit messages.

+Thank you for helping Arciris org grow!

 ### Join us
 Anyone who wants to take on challenges and learn new skills is welcome.
 If you’d like to join, please send an [email](mailto:info@mail.arciris.org)